10 Best Canon Lenses in 2023 (EF Mount DSLR)

 Auto-focus is fast and accurate, as is typical with lightweight Canon lenses.
 Compare this to the f/1.4, and to a greater extent the f/1.2 lenses and you’ll see a huge difference in AF capabilities.

-f/1.8 allows enough light into the camera for low light shooting, and if you’ve got a Canon dSLR with high ISO capabilities (such as the Canon 5D Mark IV, reviewed here), f/1.8 will be more than enough for most situations.
+f/1.8 allows enough light into the camera for low-light photography, and if you’ve got a Canon DSLR with high ISO capabilities, f/1.8 will be more than enough for most situations.

 It’s only wedding photographers or those who shoot professionally in very dark locations who really have any need for wider apertures than this.